-- O1 To ensure that original roofing materials are preserved, where possible. - O2 To ensure that all changes to roofing is based on an understanding and consideration of the original roofing materials.
+- To ensure that original roofing materials are preserved, where possible. - 2.
+To ensure that all changes to roofing is based on an understanding and consideration of the original roofing materials.

-- P1 Original roofing materials on heritage items or buildings in heritage conservation areas are to be retained. - P2 New roofing materials are to match the original materials as closely as possible, in terms of the materials, colours, finishes, profiles and sizes.
-Where contemporary materials are proposed, these are to be compatible with the period or architectural style of the building. - P3 Where an application is proposed for re-roofing of a building, the applicant may be required to provide for the re-instatement of any original details such as verandah or balcony roofs, ridge capping, rainwater goods, etc.
+- Original roofing materials on heritage items or buildings in heritage conservation areas are to be retained. - New roofing materials are to match the original materials as closely as possible, in terms of the materials, colours, finishes, profiles and sizes.
+Where contemporary materials are proposed, these are to be compatible with the period or architectural style of the building. - Where an application is proposed for re-roofing of a building, the applicant may be required to provide for the re-instatement of any original details such as verandah or balcony roofs, ridge capping, rainwater goods, etc. - Seek advice from a heritage specialist or contact Council's Heritage Advisor.